kobolabs/epub-spec/README.md

 **Kobo also advises against using images where the width or height (in pixels) exceed the dimensions of the viewport**. ePubs containing images that exceed the viewport dimensions may not render correctly on the eInk platform.

+**Kobo Advises Against Overuse of Fixed Layout

+Content creators are advised against producing Fixed Layout ePubs solely for the purpose of reproducing a print layout.
+Text cannot be resized by users while reading Fixed Layout content and as a result small text can only be read by zooming in.
+This can greatly diminish the reading experience particularly on eInk devices, smartphones and Desktop applications.
+Fixed Layout serves comics, children's books and other categories well but is not an ideal format for text heavy content that could be displayed as reflowable content.
+Furthermore Fixed Layout ePubs require more in depth testing prior to distribution to ensure that they display correctly across multiple reading platforms.

 ### Kobo Supports SMIL

 [SMIL (Synchronized Multimedia Integration Language)](http://www.idpf.org/epub/30/spec/epub30-mediaoverlays.html#sec-smil-smil-elem) is supported for FXL titles on Android and iOS.
 Audio files must be encoded using Apple iTunes AAC-LC mp4-v2 codec, 256 kbps.